 Carefully developing a SAC portfolio can be a rewarding learning experience.
 If you want to complete a SAC portfolio, you may be able to take an on-campus self-acquired competency class.
-Check with the General Studies Degree Program office on your campus.
-An independent study course, Education F400 Development of the Self-Acquired Competency Portfolio, is also available.
+Check with the General Studies Degree program office on your campus.